 ‘Bile acids, alcohols and derivatives’ (BAs) act as an important signaling molecule associated with liver function and intestinal microbial homeostasis.
-Diverse BAs structures were discovered in the chiled-nebula (Fig. S3), and most of all were increasing in infection group.
-As well, many BAs exhibited more in HM than in HS group.

-   The above classes, together with steroids and fatty acids related classes, all suggest a central role of liver in SaB induced infection or mortality.69 In addition, the specific compound T4 in study of Wozniak et al. were clustered into mainly substructural classes, ‘Phenylpropanoic acids’ and ‘Phenoxy compounds.’
-Unfortunately, as its uncommon element constitution (Iodine), the classes failed to show the correlation with other features.
-All the high quality predictions (Tanimoto similarity 0.5) of compounds in our re-analysis have been collated according to ClassyFire classification (Tab.
+Diverse BAs structures were discovered in the child-nebula (Fig. S3), and most were increasing in infection group.
+The above classes, together with steroids and fatty acids related classes, all suggested a central role of liver in SaB induced infection or mortality.69 In addition, the specific compound T4 in study of Wozniak et al. were clustered into mainly substructural classes, ‘Phenylpropanoic acids’ and ‘Phenoxy compounds.’
+Unfortunately, as its uncommon element constitution (Iodine), the class failed to show the correlation with other features.
+All the high quality predictions (Tanimoto similarity >0.5) of compounds in our re-analysis were collated according to ClassyFire classification (Tab.
 S4).

-   Botanical medicine analysis.
+   Herbal medicine analysis.
 Eucommia ulmoides Oliv.
-(E. ulmoides),70 as a traditional Chinese medicine (TCM), after being processed with saline water, has been applied to the treatment of renal diseases for a long history.
-Due to its complex composition, discovering chemical changes while in drug modulation (such as processed with saline water) is most challenging.
-MCnebula was successfully applied to plant-derived metabolites or complex chemical composition.
+(E. ulmoides),70 as a traditional Chinese medicine (TCM), after being processed with saline water, was applied to the treatment of renal diseases for a long time in China.
+Due to its complex composition, discovering chemical changes during processing (such as processed with saline water) is challenging.
+MCnebula was successfully applied to analyze plant-derived chemical composition.
 Two kinds of proccessed E. ulmoides dataset were aligned in feature lists (Raw-Eucommia and Pro-Eucommia, before processed with saline water or not), and run with MCnebula workflow.
 Focused on abundant chemical classes, we set the nebula Tmin.possess=30 and Tmax.possess.pct=0.07.
 Figure 1 shows these focused classes.
 It was noticed there were several characteristic classes ‘lignan,’ ‘iridoid’ or ‘terpenoid.’
-In E. ulmoides, indeed, numerous literatures have reported the medicinal value of compounds in these classes.71–77
+In E. ulmoides, numerous literatures have reported the medicical value of compounds in these classes.71–77

-   We filtered the features in child-nebulae by log2FC∨1 and ranked the classes by variation relative abundance (Fig. 7).
-‘Pyranones and derivatives’ (PDs) was in top rank.
+   We filtered the features in child-nebulae by log2FC∨1 and ranked the classes by variation relative abundance (Fig. 7).The class of ‘Pyranones and derivatives’ (PDs) was in top one rank.
 Of note, many Flavonoides were discovered in its nebula (Fig. S5), as its sub-structural Pyranone.
-Previous studies has repoted a lot pharmacological action of Flavonoides in E. ulmoides.78–81 Within the annotated nebula, the feature of ID:980 possess a remarkable FC.
+Previous studies have reported pharmacological functions of Flavonoides in E. ulmoides.78–81 Within the annotated nebula, the feature of ID:980 possess a remarkable FC.
 However, the structure was matched with low Tanimoto similarity (0.38).
-Recur to overview child-nebulae, around 15% of ‘Lignan glycosides’ (LG) and ‘Iridoid O-glycosides’ (IOGs) were changed with log2FC∨1.
-Strikingly, we found most of the IOGs were increasing in level (peak area).
+Recur to overview child-nebulae, the level of some compounds belonging to ‘Lignan glycosides’ (LG) and ‘Iridoid O-glycosides’ (IOGs) were changed with log2FC∨1.
+Strikingly, we found most of the IOGs were increasing in level (peak area) after processing.
 Focused on IOGs, we visualized the annonated child-nebula (Fig. S5).
-Structures of IOGs are similar in molecular skeleton, which contain a sub-structural nucleus formed by a five-membered ring combined with a six-membered ring.
+Structures of IOGs are similar in molecular skeleton, which contains a sub-structural nucleus formed by a five-membered ring combined with a six-membered ring.
 Among them, the feature with ID of 3918 is remarkably increasing in Pro-Eucommia.
-Retrieving PubChem database via InChIKey planar (first hash block of InChIKey), we found the briefest synonyms termed ‘8,10-Didehydroargylioside,’ a compound nearly without literature but structural record.
-We shown extracted ion chromatography (EIC) and fragmentation spectra of ‘8,10-Didehydroargylioside,’ together with some related compounds of IOGs, LG or their parent classes (picked with log2FC∨1, Tanimoto similarity 0.5, and better peak shape) (Fig. S6).
-These compounds were identified with remarkable alteration after E. ulmoides processing.
-The ‘8,10-Didehydroargylioside’ probabaly was a new generated compound after processing.
-Via MCnebula and other chemical tools (ClassyFire, PubChem database etc.), we identified and organized a variety of compounds (Tab.
-S7, a total of 582 unique compounds).
-Some compounds werereported before.
+Retrieving PubChem database via InChIKey planar (first hash block of InChIKey), we found the briefest synonyms termed ‘8,10-Didehydroargylioside,’ a compound without literature record but structural record.
+We showed extracted ion chromatography (EIC) and fragmentation spectra of ‘8,10-Didehydroargylioside,’ together with some related compounds of IOGs, LG or their parent classes (picked with log2FC∨1, Tanimoto similarity 0.5, and better peak shape) (Fig. S6).
+These compounds all showed remarkable alteration after processing.
+Among them， ‘8,10-Didehydroargylioside’ was a new generated compound after processing.
+Via MCnebula and other chemical tools (ClassyFire, PubChem database etc.), we identified a total of 582 compounds （Tab.
+S7）.
+Some compounds were not reported before.

 Discussion